Criminal Injuries Compensation Tribunal for Victims of Crime.

 Need Legal Advice ?
 No Problem.
 Contact Us Today !

-We help people injured due to negligence* attain restitution to their pre-accident position, as much as is possible, for the pain, suffering & financial loss, by seeking damages from the negligent party on their behalf.
+We help people injured due to negligence attain restitution to their pre-incident position, as much as is possible, for the pain, suffering & financial loss, by seeking damages from the negligent party on their behalf.